bpolat/Alpha-Channel-Remover/README.md

 Next Step
 ================
-Please contribute project as much as you can.
-Planning to improve UI, adding progress indicator so on....
+Please feel free to contribute the project as much as you can.
+Planning to improve UI, adding progress indicator and fixing current bugs.

 License